Melanie Leupolz: Youth

+Senior

-On 19 June 2013, Leupolz made her senior Germany debut in a 1–0 win over Canada in Paderborn.
-The following day she was named in the Germans' UEFA Women's Euro 2013 squad.
+On 19 June 2013, Leupolz made her debut for Germany's senior national team in a 1–0 win over Canada.
+The following day she was named to Germany's Euro 2013 squad.
+On 28 July 2013, Germany beat Norway 1–0 to secure their sixth consecutive Euro title.

-She was part of the squad for the 2016 Summer Olympics, where Germany won the gold medal.
+She was part of the squad for the 2016 Summer Olympics in Rio where Germany won the gold medal.

-At the 2019 Women's World Cup, she scored a goal in Germany's 4–0 win over South Africa, her first national goal since the 2016 Summer Olympics.
+At the 2019 World Cup, Leupolz scored a goal in Germany's 4–0 win over South Africa, her first national goal since the 2016 Olympics.

-In September 2023, she announced her retirement from the national team.
+In September 2023, Leupolz announced her international retirement.

+Personal life

+As of 2021, Leupolz was studying towards a master’s degree in Psychology, Leadership and Management.

+In 2022, it was announced that Leupolz was expecting her first child.
+She gave birth to her son in October 2022, and made her first start after her pregnancy in March 2023.